Updated: March 29, 2023

-A School Council is a policy and decision-making body which assists in governing the school, within State Government regulations and guidelines.
-Council supports the development of the School Strategic Plan for a four year period, which allows for efficient planning and curriculum development.
+A School Council is a policy and decision-making body which assists in governing the school within State Government regulations and guidelines.
+The Council supports the development of the School Strategic Plan for a four year period, which allows for efficient planning and curriculum development.

 Meetings are held on the 3rd Tuesday of the month at 7 pm, at the school.
 Interested parents are always welcome to attend – Council meetings are open to the community.
 Parents are also encouraged to join one of the sub – committees: Finance, Education, OSHC, Community Building, Environmental Sustainability, or Buildings/Grounds Environment & Safety.
 Dates and times of meetings are published in the weekly newsletter.

 Council membership is elected at the start of each year (except for the Principal) and is for a term of 2 years.
 Half the membership is elected each year.
 Nominations are called in Term 1.
 If the number of nominations exceeds the number of positions, an election is held according to Departmental guidelines.
 All parents and teachers are eligible to vote.